-Are you one thinking of homeschooling and don’t know where to start?
+Are you thinking of homeschooling and don’t know where to start?
 We have been homeschooling for years and have found some great resources along the way.
 Homeschooling doesn’t need to be intimidating and don’t feel pressured to recreate the classroom environment at home.
 Your kids can learn math while helping you measure baking ingredients or science on your daily walk.
-1-2 hours a day of instruction is plenty for learning, don’t feel like you need to fill the entire day with forced learning activities.
+1-2 hours a day of instruction is plenty for learning for the elementary level, don’t feel like you need to fill the entire day with forced learning activities.
 Have fun, learn about some family history, research a country your kids are interested in visiting…anything counts as learning!
 This chart shows how many hours each grade level should be homeschooled each day.
 It’s not that daunting when you see it this way!

 Luckily for you, homeschooling is currently the fastest-growing form of education and there are many families who have done it long before it became a temporary requirement.
 And we have some great resources for you!
 From educational videos and games to printable worksheets, here are some websites and apps that provide amazing resources for parents who are teaching their kids at home.
 And if you want some other entertainment ideas for the long school break, check out our 50 activities to keep kids busy post.